- Google Chrome is a very popular web browser that hosts plenty of useful features.

 - Right-click on the aforementioned website’s tab and Pin it.

-- Now, every time you try to close all tabs, you’ll be prompted with the question.
-No more accidental closing from Chrome.
+- Every time you try to close all tabs, you’ll be prompted with a question.

-Tell us what are your thoughts on Chrome and what options are missing the most in the comments section below.
+Please tell us about your thoughts on Chrome and what options are missing in the comments section below.